Setup and Migration

 To clear the bookmarks for all months, you can use the invenio community-stats usage-events clear-bookmarks CLI command.

-Initial aggregation of historical data
+4. Initial aggregation of historical data (optional)

 The extension will perform the initial aggregation of historical statistics automatically as part of the scheduled aggregation tasks.
-This can be a long process, especially for large instances, so a utility CLI command to perform the catch-up aggregation manually is also provided: invenio community-stats aggregate.
-This gives the instance maintainer more control over the process and can still run in the background while the instance is in use.
-For details, see the CLI commands section below.
+This can be a long process, especially for large instances, so a utility CLI command to perform the catch-up aggregation manually.
+In the ui app container, one may run

 Note